Brandon-Schefstad/code-challenge-RL/README.md

 ```

 ### 2. & 3.
 Change a to-do & Delete a to-do (do a soft delete)

-If the current logged-in user's \_id (from localStorage) matches the \_id of the to-do's user property, three buttons will be displayed: edit, snooze, and delete.
+Each to-do has a stored 'user' property.
+If the current logged-in user's \_id (from localStorage) matches, three buttons will be displayed: edit, snooze, and delete.
 'Edit' will update the db via PUT request to `/api/todo/editTodo/:_id`, 'snooze' will remove the to-do from the UI until next page refresh (soft delete), and 'delete' will remove a to-do from the db via DELETE request to `/api/todo/deleteTodo/:_id`

 ### 4. List all to-dos